 Wizards require a special arcane focus item to cast 3rd level and higher spells.
-Casting a higher level spell without such a spell focus is either impossible, or is cast with DISADVANTAGE, at the GM's discretion.
+Casting a higher-level spell without such a spell focus is either impossible, or is cast with DISADVANTAGE, at the GM's discretion.

-A spell focus can be a wand, staff, gem, ring, tattoo, headband, bone, or item from a saint or demon - the possibilities are endless.
+A spell focus can be a wand, staff, gem, ring, tattoo, headband, bone, or item from a saint or demon -- the possibilities are endless.
 Staffs are popular with Wizards because they can also be used as a melee weapon (and an enterprising GM might devise special accoutrements that can be affixed to a Wizard's staff to aid in the casting of specific spells, spells of higher level, spells of a particular nature, etc.).
-14 A special milestone quest should be required to obtain the spell focus item.
+A special milestone quest should be required to obtain the spell focus item.

-A spell focus item is required only for spells of 6th level or higher.
+Heroic Fantasy Tweak A spell focus item is required only for spells of 6th level or higher.

-A spell focus item is required for any spell higher than 1st level.
+Turning the Grimdark up to 11 A spell focus item is required for any spell higher than 1st level.